 Chemically midazolam is a derivative of the imidazobenzodiazepine group.
-The basic nitrogen in position 2 of the imidazobenzodiazepine ring system enables the active ingredient of midazolam to form water-soluble salts with acids, producing a stable and well tolerated injection solution.
-At physiological pH the diazepine ring closes and the free base is formed resulting in a lipophilic substance with rapid onset of action.
-Rapid metabolic transformation and redistribution are key reasons for the short duration of effects.
+Although the free base is a lipophilic substance with low solubility in water, the basic nitrogen in position 2 of the imidazobenzodiazepine ring system enables the active ingredient of midazolam to form water-soluble salts with acids, producing a stable and well tolerated injection solution.
+This together with rapid metabolic transformation is the reason for rapid onset and short duration of effects.